apache/pulsar-site/docs/security-overview.md

 id: security-overview
 title: Pulsar security overview
 sidebar_label: "Overview"
+description: Get a comprehensive understanding of Pulsar security, including encryption, authentication, and authorization.
 ---

 As the central message bus for a business, Apache Pulsar is frequently used for storing mission-critical data.
 Therefore, enabling security features in Pulsar is crucial.
 This chapter describes the main security controls that Pulsar uses to help protect your data.